 The answer is simple: the business or person who owns the domain is ultimately responsible for all aspects of a website, from software updates to content changes, and this is usually the business itself or its owner.
 On the other hand, few business owners have the time or know-how to manage a website and require assistance in this area, which is where problems start to arise.

 One small business might have an IT specialist who handles the in-house network or various electronics systems as well as the website hosting.
 This business also has a website designer and works with a couple of different marketing consultants.
 But there’s a lot of crossover between hosting, design, and marketing.

-These professionals are expected to work together as a cohesive team but often, their ideas clash.
+These professionals are expected to work together as a cohesive team, but often, their ideas clash.
 The designer wants to maintain a certain aesthetic appeal whereas the marketing people insist on loading the site with links and streams from social media.
-The copywriter has worked hard to produce clear language and now the SEO strategist wants to pepper the copy with keywords.
-The business owner is writing weekly blog posts that merely document the goings-on in the day-to-day business, and since she’s not a trained writer, the work is peppered with bad grammar.
-The IT guy is responsible for publishing the blogs, but he’s not an editor.
-The designer is in charge of adding content to other areas of the site, but he usually pushes back in an effort to maintain the integrity of the design.
+The copywriter has worked hard to produce clear language and now the SEO strategist wants to stuff the copy with keywords.
+The business owner is writing weekly blog posts that merely document the goings-on in the day-to-day business, and since they’re not a trained writer, the work is peppered with bad grammar.
+The IT person is responsible for publishing the blogs, but they’re not an editor.
+The designer is in charge of adding content to other areas of the site, but usually pushes back in an effort to maintain the integrity of the design.
 Meanwhile, nobody’s tracking the number of visitors to the site or making sure the software is getting updated, and nobody’s making backups.

 I’ve seen this happen, and it’s not pretty.

 Unless you have a minimalist website that never gets updated and a barely-there presence on the web, there needs to be one person designated to oversee all aspects of your small business website.
 And while this person doesn’t need to be an expert in all of these areas, they certainly should be knowledgeable, which means in most cases, the business owner is not the best person for the job.